mx-bernhard/bitwig-controller-extensions/README.md

    - **Number of Tracks per Group**:
      - Default 5
      - How many tracks are "seen" by this extension within the **Devices** and the **Patterns** group
-     - the higher the more resources this may drain from your system
+     - the higher, the more resources this may drain from your system
    - **Number of root Groups**: Default 2 (Patterns + Devices groups) - if the first two groups are the aforementioned groups, you don't need more than the value 2 here.
    - **Number of Slots per Track**:
      - Default is 5
      - How many slots in the clip launcher are "seen" by this extension within the **Devices** and the **Patterns** group
-     - the higher the more resources this may drain from your system
+     - the higher, the more resources this may drain from your system
    - **Stop Keyword**: Default `[stop]` (customize if you want to use a different word)
    - It is unknown if these settings could just be fixed to maximum values due to possible performance considerations.
      The extension needs to observe changes in your project and remap automatically.